top of page

 Neighborhood 4

 For breakfast, try Frontier.
 A hidden gem for Korean food is Soo Bak Seoul Bowl.
-For authentic, tasty New Mexico fare visit Cocina Azul – even the rice and beans are yummy.
+For authentic, tasty New Mexico flare, visit Cocina Azul – even the rice and beans are yummy.
 Unbeknownst to the rest of the country, Albuquerque is a hopping local brewery town.
-Recommended breweries close (though not necessarily walking distance) to Isotopes Park are The 377 Brewing, Gravity Bound Brewing, and Marble Brewery.
+Recommended breweries close to Isotopes Park (though not necessarily within walking distance) are 377 Brewing, Gravity Bound Brewing, and Marble Brewery.
 But there are plenty more to visit.

-Things to see and do while in Albuquerque include Sandia Peak Tramway, Old Town Albuquerque, Petroglyph National Monument, and of course, take a ride in a hot air balloon.
+Things to see and do while in Albuquerque include Sandia Peak Tramway, Old Town Albuquerque, Petroglyph National Monument, ABQ Zoo and Botanical Gardens, and, of course, a ride in a hot air balloon.

-For places to stay when in town, plenty hotels are available at the intersection of Gibson Blvd and Yale Blvd (about a mile from the park) ranging from La Quinta to Marriott brands to Holiday Inns, many with shuttles to and from the airport.
+For places to stay when in town, plenty of hotels are available at the intersection of Gibson Blvd and Yale Blvd (about a mile from the park), ranging from La Quinta to Marriott brands to Holiday Inns, many with shuttles to and from the airport.

 Fans 3